“Kim and Kanye are already two big egos, two big personalities, and North — the one I created — is that times 50.”

 North has so much personality that can’t be matched, and her parents do too, but it would be cool if I could start one for Stormi or another Kardashian-Jenner kid that comes along with the same personality.

-Bianca says that she first drew inspiration from Tumblr account Suri's Burn Book, which dishes out celebrity critiques in the form of a very snarky imagining of Tom Cruise and Katie Holmes' daughter, Suri.
+Franklin says that she first drew inspiration from Tumblr account Suri's Burn Book, which dishes out celebrity critiques in the form of a very snarky imagining of Tom Cruise and Katie Holmes' daughter, Suri.
 Author Allie Hagan transformed the Tumblr blog into a book deal and a TV writing gig for Notorious.
-Bianca hopes that she can continue on a similar trajectory.
+Franklin hopes that she can continue on a similar trajectory.

 "I would love to write a TV show or some kind of book, maybe a coffee table book," she says.
 "Something that’s not too serious, and where I can write quick, witty things."